ystein/syne-tune/docs/source/tutorials/benchmarking/bm_plotting.rst

 As we have seen, Syne Tune is a powerful tool for running a large number of experiments in parallel, which can be used to compare different tuning algorithms, or to split a difficult tuning problem into smaller pieces, which can be worked on in parallel.
-In this section, we show results of all experiments of such a comparative study can be visualized, using plotting facilities provided in Syne Tune.
+In this section, we show how results of all experiments of such a comparative study can be visualized, using plotting facilities provided in Syne Tune.